Passive House Planning Package (PHPP)

 System requirements and license type

-The PHPP is based on a MS Excel workbook in the xlsx/xlsm format.
-Microsoft Windows XP (or higher) and Microsoft Excel 2007 (or higher) are system requirements.
-On Macintosh, PHPP works with Excel for Mac 2011 (or higher).
-As far as the authors are aware, the PHPP can also be used with current versions of OpenOffice or LibreOffice.
-However, depending on the platforms used and their programming, there may be limited functionality of the calculation tool or the implemented macro tools.
+The PHPP is based on a MS-Excel-workbook in the xlsx-/xlsm-format.
+Microsoft Windows and Microsoft Excel 2013 (or higher) are system requirements.
+On Macintosh, PHPP works with Excel for Mac 2016 (or higher).
+As far as the authors are aware, the PHPP can also be used with current versions of LibreOffice, however without support of the implemented macro tools, e.g. for the data import.
+In general, depending on the platforms used as spreadsheet program, their programming or general settings, there may be limited functionality of the calculation tool or the additional macro tools.

 PHPP is only provided as single-user license, including a detailed manual.
 With the license the PHPP user obtains a registration code which is used to register the PHPP license.
 Based on this registration, the user will receive access to the download of PHPP, the online flipbook manual, and to updates of the calculation tool, or upgrade discounts for new versions of PHPP or designPH